The Monarch Butterfly—An Illustration of Transformation—Emerge

 The Polka Dots

 White and black are two other monarch colors that are significant to this lesson.
 The white dots symbolize for us the purity that was purchased for us through such a great salvation as we trusted and leaned on Jesus entirely for that.

 “These are the ones who come out of the great tribulation, and washed their robes and made them white in the blood of the Lamb.

 Our final color black provides the backdrop and contrast that will make these white dots shine like stars against a night sky.

 . . . become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world, holding fast the word of life.

 — Phillipians 2:14-16

-Black forms the borders of the wings edges as well as the geometrical patterns on them and, in the Bible, is a symbol of darkness.
-The butterfly displays for us how, not only has God delivered us from this darkness, but will use it as a backdrop to more gloriously display His glory.
-God the master recycler has used all things for our good and His glory.
+Black forms the borders of the Monarch's wings as well as the geometrical patterns on them.
+In the Bible, black symbolizes darkness.
+The butterfly displays for us how, not only has God delivered us from this darkness, but will use it as a backdrop to more gloriously frame His glory.
+God, the master recycler, has used all things for our good and His glory.

 — Romans 8:28